sfdeloach/docker/README.md

     volumes:
       - /app/node_modules
       - .:/app
-# The context allows a reference to a different directory if the current directory is not the
+# the context allows a reference to a different directory if the current directory is not the working directory.
-# working directory.
+# the dockerfile must be explicitly defined since the conventional name is not used here
 ```

 To run tests, override the run command as demonstrated before: